 Hazing is a violation of both Pennsylvania state law (24 P.S. § 5353) and University Policy.
-Under 24 P.S. § 5353, hazing is defined as "[a]any action or situation which recklessly or intentionally endangers the mental or physical health or safety of a student; this could be for the purpose of f.
-Social Media and Cyber-Bullying
+Under 24 P.S. § 5353, hazing is defined as "[a]any action or situation which recklessly or intentionally endangers the mental or physical health or safety of a student; this could be for the purpose of initiation or admission into or affiliation with, or as a condition for continued membership in, any organization operating under the sanction of or recognized as an organization by an institution of higher education."
+Hazing includes any act that could harm an individual's physical or mental health or safety, or dignity, such as: physical acts of brutality (including whipping, beating, branding, exposure to the elements, etc.), forced calisthenics, forced consumption of food, alcohol, drugs or other substances, sleep deprivation, forced exclusion from social contact, acts causing extreme embarrassment or stress, and/or willful destruction or removal of public or private property.